Houdini 21.0 Nodes Geometry nodes

 Clamp

 Optional clamping of the Frame/Time value to retrieve.
-The choices are: None, Clamp to First (uses only the Start value), Clamp to Last (uses only the End value), or Clamp to Both.
+The choices are: None, Clamp to First (uses only the start frame/time value), Clamp to Last (uses only the end frame/time value), or Clamp to Both.

 Examples